oletimmers/quiz-place/README.md

 ### To run migrations (update the database after changes are made):
 1) go inside the container: docker compose exec quiz_app bash and run the following commands
-2) flask db migrate -m 'migration-message'
+2) flask db stamp head & flask db migrate
 3) flask db upgrade
 4) you can exit the container by supplying "exit" on the command line